joepatmckenna/joepatmckenna.github.io/_posts/2018-01-20-sigmoid-derivs.md

 ---
 layout: post
-title: derivatives of the logistic function
+title: derivatives of the sigmoid function
 date: 2018-01-20
 categories:
 - calculus
 - derivative
-- logistic function
+- sigmoid function
 - linear albegra
 mathjax: true
 comments: true
 ---

-The logistic function $f(x)={1 \over 1+e^{-x}}$ is useful in a variety of applications particularly because it can be used to map an unbounded real value into $[0,1]$. $f(t)$ is used as the prototypical model of population growth with a carrying capacity.
-The logistic function can be used as the so-called activation functions that compactify inputs to hidden layers of neural networks.
+The sigmoid function $f(x)={1 \over 1+e^{-x}}$ is useful in a variety of applications particularly because it can be used to map an unbounded real value into $[0,1]$.
+As the solution to $y'=y(1-y)$, $y(0)=1/2$, it is used as the prototypical model of population growth with a carrying capacity.
+It can be used as a so-called activation function that compactifies inputs to nodes in a neural network.
 I used the function extensively in my own research to model the probability that an ion channel on an electrically excitable cell's membrane opens in responses to a voltage change.

-The logistic function is smooth, i.e. has infinitely many continuous derivatives.
+The sigmoid function is smooth, i.e. has infinitely many continuous derivatives.
 Just for kicks, I asked whether I could come up with a formula for the $n^{th}$ derivative $f^{(n)}$.
 I was able to, and the key observations to my approach were

 - $f^{(n)}$ can be written as a series with coefficients multiplying powers of $f$, and